UtrechtUniversity/research-engineering/_pages/manuals/snellius-irods-icommands.md

 #### Step 2: Load icommands

-Load the icommands each time you login to the system.&#x20;
+Load the icommands each time you login to the system.

 ```
-module load 2021
+module load 2022
-module load "iRODS-iCommands/4.3.0"
+module load iRODS-iCommands/4.3.0
 ```

 #### Step 3: Initialize connection to iRODS